Home Compare IHG.L vs ROL

 InterContinental Hotels leads structurally, with profitability as the clearest single gap between the two profiles.
 Rollins does not offset that deficit through any equally strong structural edge elsewhere.
 On the market side, InterContinental Hotels is in better shape — its trend is intact while Rollins's trend has broken down.
 That puts structure and market broadly in agreement — InterContinental Hotels's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (IHG.L: STOXX 600, ROL: Russell 1000).
+Peer scores are normalised within each company's primary universe (IHG.L: STOXX 600, ROL: S&P 500).

-The comparison is mainly decided in profitability, with the rest of the profile carrying less weight.
-InterContinental Hotels Group PLC leads by 23 points on the overall comparison score.
+Most of the separation is still concentrated in profitability.
+InterContinental Hotels Group PLC leads by 16 points on the overall comparison score.

 Trajectory Similarity